xnvme/xnvme/docs/background/backends/upcie/mproc.md

 closed and freed.
 A clean primary teardown only logs a warning in this case; it does not prevent it.
 Operators must ensure the primary outlives all secondaries.

+The {ref}`sec-tools-homi` tool serves this purpose: it opens a set of devices and holds them open until signalled, giving the primary role to a process whose only job is to outlive the secondaries.

 ### No isolation between processes

 All participating processes map the controller segment read/write, including the